FabioCiccarelli/EWMCP_Split/README.md

 ./[exeNAME] Instn80d50s2  Instn80d50s2.weights 2 0 120

-The parameters are: i) the instance name ii) the name of the edge-weights file iii) 0 or 1 for the compact MIP model - 2 for the edge-weight splitting bound - 3 for the LP-based bound iv) 1 for solving the VWMCP via a commercial solver - 0 to use the maximal stable set approach outlined in  v) the time limit
+The parameters are:
+i)   instance name
+ii)  name of the edge-weights file iii) 0 or 1 for compact MIP models for the EWMCP - 2 for the edge-weight splitting bound - 3 for the LP-based bound iv)  1 for solving the VWMCP via a commercial solver - 0 to use the maximal stable set approach outlined in
+v)   time limit